meadowface/raspbian-qemu/README.md

 $ ./raspbian-qemu prep --set-host-keys=keys.tar version2.img
 ```

-If you'd like to create new host keys without booting first, then you can use the included `make-host-keys` script.
-It is not part of the tool because it is just an example of how to create a tar file with proper permissions and really configuration management systems are a better way to manage host keys.
+If you'd like to create new host keys without booting first, then you can use the included [make-host-keys](make-host-keys) script.
+It is not part of the main tool because it is just an example of how to create a tar file with proper permissions and really configuration management systems are a better way to manage host keys.
 ```
 $ ./make-host-keys newkeys.tar
 $ ./raspbian-qemu prep --set-host-keys=newkeys.tar work.img